-- The VCS institutions have consistently operated at a loss over the last several years.
+- respectively, while CCV is less costly than its peers.
+The fiscal problems of the system can be attributed to both too little revenue and expenditure levels that are too high. - The VCS institutions have consistently operated at a loss over the last several years.
 In the process the System has depleted its reserves.
-Pre-COVID the operating losses were in the neighborhood of \$11M.
-The pandemic has created circumstances in which the anticipated operating deficit has ballooned to \$28.4M for FY 2021 before the CRF and bridge funding supplied by the legislature (with those additional funds, VSC reports a \$2M surplus) and to \$47M in FY 2022.
+Pre-COVID the operating losses were in the neighborhood of \$11M.11 The pandemic has created circumstances in which the anticipated operating deficit has ballooned to \$28.4M for FY 2021 before the CRF and bridge funding supplied by the legislature (with those additional funds, VSC reports a \$2M surplus) and to \$47M in FY 2022.
 These deficits are fueled by a combination of reduced revenues from enrollment decreases, a growing reliance on tuition discounting, and COVID-induced extraordinary expenses. - Institutions that offer different programs at different degree levels have different cost structures.
 Being highly technical and geographically dispersed, VTC's costs of delivering its programs will be higher than Castleton's costs for its more liberal arts focused offerings, all other things equal.
 These added costs are difficult to pass on to students through tuition.
 Assuring that institutions are equitably funded relative to their respective program arrays and other key characteristics will be key to ensuring that incentives to offer a full array of needed programming are aligned with the outcomes desired.